Egress Gateway Best Practices

 image: nginx:latest

-Configure CiliumEgressGatewayPolicy to specify that this workload uses a specific egress node for internet access:
+Configure CiliumEgressGatewayPolicy to specify that this workload uses a designated egress node to access the public network:

 apiVersion: cilium.io/v2